tobiw/op2001/README.md

 * Load samples from SD card or audio board flash

 ## MIDI
-* USB MIDI input and output via Teensy USB (as a USB peripheral) ** send MIDI notes and CC from the OP sequencer to a PC (e.g. to play and control a software synth engine) ** receive MIDI notes and CC from a PC (e.g. from tracks in a DAW)
+* USB MIDI input and output via Micro USB (as a USB peripheral) ** send MIDI notes and CC from the OP sequencer to a PC (e.g. to play and control a software synth engine) ** receive MIDI notes and CC from a PC (e.g. from tracks in a DAW)
 * USB host: uses MAX3421E chip to